haroldwo/abablog/content/post/crawler.md

 Now, it's the turn we dealing with data.

-In this example, we create a file and then write the data we got from the website.
+In this example, I create a file and then write the data I got from the website.
 ```
 func (c Crawler) handleContent() error {
 	fileName := filepath.Base(c.targetUrl)